-The Racoon River Valley Trail was designated as "One of Iowa's Great Places" by the Iowa Department of Cultural Affairs in January 2015.
-This honor came with a $200,000 state grant that will help build a major public art installation at the trailhead in Waukee.
-Read more about the trailhead art project or take advantage of the Raccoon River Valley Trail website for information about its 89 miles of trails and maps of the complete Raccoon River Valley Trail System.
+The Raccoon River Valley Trail was designated as "One of Iowa's Great Places" by the Iowa Department of Cultural Affairs in January 2015.
+This honor came with a $200,000 state grant that will contributed to the development, design and installation of Waukee Railroad Pergola - In the Shadow of the Rails located at the Waukee Trailhead.
+Learn more about this public art piece that illuminates the Raccoon River Valley Trail.

 The Heart of the Warrior Trail starts northeast of Waukee’s Centennial Park and runs east-to-west through the city.